-- R1 It is recommended to carry out refurbishment of the existing polycarbonate protection. - 9.1.2 The window to the east elevation of the vestry is made up of 3no. tall rectangular windows with thin metal frames and plain glazing.
+- R2 It is recommended to refurbish the existing polycarbonate protection. - 9.1.2 The window to the east elevation of the vestry is made up of 3no. tall rectangular windows with thin metal frames and plain glazing.
 They do not match those existing elsewhere along the late C20 north extension.
-The condition of decoration to the frames is deteriorating and for aesthetic purposes these would be better if replaced with matching casements. - R2 It is recommended to carry out window replacement to these openings. - 9.1.3 Church windows are now stained glass throughout.
+The condition of decoration to the frames is deteriorating and for aesthetic purposes these would be better if replaced with matching casements. - R2 It is recommended to carry out window replacement to these openings. - 9.1.3 A single velux rooflight within the former vestry, now choir vestry looks to have condensation build up between the glazed panel which suggests that the unit seal has broken and in need of replacement. - R1 Replace velux glazing unit in choir vestry. - 9.1.4 Church windows are now stained glass throughout.
 Working anticlockwise from the entrance their memorial dates are: new, 1871, 1877, 1875, 1880, west window 1884, 1888, 1901, new.
-Artists and craftsmen details require research (new work by Chris Chesney @ Iona Art Glass). - R4 It is desirable to commission a condition report of the glazing from an accredited conservator in historic glass.
+Artists and craftsmen details require research (new work by Chris Chesney @ Iona Art Glass). - Commission a comprehensive stained and plain glass condition survey and report of the church windows by ICON registered stained glass conservator.